On a clear day you can see forever, or from Tbilisi to Mount Kazbeg anyway

 As did its setting.
 The city is tucked into a steep, wooded hillside where you can sit...

-There are different versions of Prometheus’ ultimate fate but I like the one whereby Hercules, on his way to find Atlas and the Golden Apples so he can accomplish his 11th labour, stops by Mount Kazbeg to visit Prometheus.
+There are different versions of Prometheus’ ultimate fate but I like the one whereby Hercules, on his way to find Atlas and the Golden Apples, stops by Mount Kazbeg to visit Prometheus.
 Before leaving, he slays the eagle, thus freeing the long-suffering demi-god.

 On this visit, four years since my last, Georgia really seemed unbound, especially in Tbilisi.
 There are trendy, state-of-the art hotels...